scalacenter/scalafix/website/src/main/tut/docs/users/configuration.md

 ### Selectively disabling rules

-Both technique above can selectively disable a list of rules.
+Both techniques above can selectively disable a list of rules.
 You can provide the list of rules to be disabled, separated by `,`.

 ```scala
 // scalafix:off Disable.null, Disable.asInstanceOf